nramadas/WebChess/README.md

 # WebChess #

-Demo can be found here, under the moniker Quick Chess:
+Demo can be found [here](quickchess.herokuapp.com), under the moniker Quick Chess.

-quickchess.herokuapp.com

 ## Features ##